-Driven by our strong capital structure, we are sustaining our corporate social responsibility projects at full speed.
-Without slowing down, we continue to launch critical projects with our voluntary financiers under the roof of our “Small Hands Big Dreams” corporate social responsbility platform that we initiated to prepare our children for the future.
+Thanks to our strong capital structure, we continue to carry out corporate social responsibility projects at full speed.
+We maintain critical projects, with the help of volunteers, within the “Small Hands Big Dreams” platform, aimed at preparing our children for the future.

-I, once again, would like to thank all my financier colleagues and stakeholders that further grow QNB Finansbank.
+I would like to thank all my colleagues and stakeholders once again for their contribution towards the continued and sustainable growth of QNB Finansbank.

 Ömer A. Aras